swatimaste00/E2B-Hands-On/README.md

     > - Required for configuring device template, event producer and event routing.

 - An Azure Storage Account
-    > - Required for storing the events received from Azure Event Grid in case of outbound from SAP S/4HANA scenario using SAP Event Mesh Connecivity service.
+    > - Required for storing the events received from Azure Event Grid in case of outbound from SAP S/4HANA scenario using SAP Integration Suite, Advanced Event Mesh Connecivity service.

 - An Azure Communication Service
     >- Required to send email notificiations and SMS to users.